masikol/ribogrove-tools/exploration_scripts/README.md

-Here, scripts used for exploration of RybaSom data are located.
+Here, scripts used for exploration of Ribogrove data are located.

 # Content